41vi4p/PanelSena-AWS/docs/LIVE_CONTROL_SETUP.md

 ## Overview

-This document explains the new **Live Playback Control** feature added to PanelSena, which allows you to monitor and control digital signage displays in real-time using Firebase Realtime Database.
+This document explains the new **Live Playback Control** feature added to PanelSena, which allows you to monitor and control digital signage displays in real-time using AWS DynamoDB.
 It includes a web dashboard for control and a Python script for Raspberry Pi devices.

 ## What Was Implemented

 ### 1. Backend Infrastructure

-#### Firebase Realtime Database Integration
+#### AWS DynamoDB Integration
-- **File**: `lib/firebase.ts`
+- **File**: `lib/dynamodb-realtime.ts`
-- Added Firebase Realtime Database to the existing Firebase configuration
+- Added AWS DynamoDB to replace Firebase Realtime Database
-- Exports `realtimeDb` instance for use throughout the app
+- Exports DynamoDB client for use throughout the app

 #### TypeScript Types
 - **File**: `lib/types.ts`